great-expectations/great_expectations_action/README.md

       # In this example, we have configured a Checkpoint called "locations.rds.chk".
     - name: Run Great Expectation Checkpoints
       id: ge
+      # Use @v0.x instead of @main to pin to a specific version, e.g. @v0.2
       uses: great-expectations/great_expectations_action@main
       with:
         CHECKPOINTS: "locations.rds.chk" # This can be a comma-separated list of Checkpoints